Envy the tiger and the zebra no longer. You have stripes of your own.

-It turns out these lines are far more extensive than even Blaschko thought—closer to this:
+It turns out these lines are far more extensive than even Blaschko thought.

 And today we know what they are: cellular relics of our development from a single cell to a fully formed human.
 Each one of us started out as a single cell, and then a little glob of cells.
 As the cells divided, they differentiated.
 Some became muscles, others bones, still others organs.
 And some became skin.
 As those skin cells continued dividing, they expanded and stretched to cover a quickly growing body.
 One cell line pushed and swirled through another like steamed milk poured into an espresso to make a latte.

 Blaschko’s lines are the molecular evidence of those swirls.